ndjinga/freesteam/README.md

 ### Prerequisites

++ CMake, mandatory.
+Package 'cmake' on Fedora and Ubuntu
 + GSL (gnu scientific library), mandatory.
-Package gsl-devel on Fedora, libgsl-dev on Ubuntu
+Package 'gsl-devel' on Fedora, 'libgsl-dev' on Ubuntu
-+ python (optional), required if FREESTEAM_WITH_PYTHON=ON.
-Package python-devel on Fedora, python-dev on Ubuntu
++ python (optional), required if 'FREESTEAM_WITH_PYTHON=ON'.
+Package 'python-devel' on Fedora, 'python-dev' on Ubuntu
-+ SWIG (optional), required if FREESTEAM_WITH_PYTHON=ON.
-Package swig on Fedora, swig on Ubuntu
++ SWIG (optional), required if 'FREESTEAM_WITH_PYTHON=ON'.
+Package 'swig' on Fedora and Ubuntu

 ### Overview of the features

 On the latest github version 3.0 (released in Nov 2019)